 - pay an approved third-party private sector provider to provide tests or run a test site for you

 Setting up workplace testing

 Employers who would prefer an accredited third-party private sector provider to organise and run the testing on their behalf can partner with one of the providers on the list of providers: general testing.
-Whilst businesses would be required to pay for this service, they would still be eligible to order the free government testing kits.

 Full guidance for private-sector employers on workplace testing is available on the government website, here.
-In addition, if you require staff to travel regularly across UK borders you must take reasonable steps to facilitate your employees to take tests.

 To help protect employees from COVID-19 and keep businesses open, employers should do their bit and encourage their workers to self-isolate in the event of a positive result.
 Our guide will take you through the key steps employers should take to enable staff to self-isolate when required to do so, to stop the spread of coronavirus and help restart the economy.